smarticoai/public-api/docs/api/interfaces/TAvatarCustomized.md

 # Interface: TAvatarCustomized

-TAvatarCustomized describes an AI-customized version of a base avatar
+One AI-generated variant of a base avatar.
+Returned by `getAvatarsCustomized()`.

 ## Properties